awslabs/amazon-neptune-tools/README.md

 This is a [utility](graphml2csv/README.md) to convert graphml files into the Neptune CSV format.

 ### Neptune Export
-Exports Amazon Neptune data to CSV.
+Exports Amazon Neptune data to CSV for Property Graph or Turtle for RDF graphs.

-You can use [neptune-export](neptune-export/) to export an Amazon Neptune database to the bulk load CSV format used by the Amazon Neptune bulk loader.
-Alternatively, you can supply your own queries to neptune-export and unload the results to CSV.
+You can use [neptune-export](neptune-export/) to export an Amazon Neptune database to the bulk load CSV format used by the Amazon Neptune bulk loader for Property Graph or Turtle for RDF graphs.
+Alternatively, you can supply your own queries to neptune-export and unload the results to CSV or Turtle.

 ### Glue Neptune